Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Methodology

-\paragraph{Data collection} In contrast to other afore-mentioned sensing techniques \cite{sensing_5sensors}\cite{sensing_ecosystem}\cite{sensing_sEMG}\cite{Dolatabadi:2017}, in this study we collected the accelerometer data from wrist-worn sensors in free-living environments.
-The sensor used for this study, i.e., AX3 \cite{Axivity}, is a triaxial accelerometer logger that was designed for physical activity/behaviour monitoring, and it has been widely used in the medical community (e.g., for the UK Biobank physical activity study \cite{ax3_UKB}).
-The wrist bands were also designed such that the users can comfortably wear it without affecting their behaviours.
-The data was collected at 100Hz sampling rate, which can well preserve the daily activities of human being \cite{Bouten:1997}.
+\paragraph{Data collection} In contrast to other afore-mentioned sensing techniques \cite{sensing_5sensors}\cite{sensing_ecosystem}\cite{sensing_sEMG}\cite{Dolatabadi:2017}, in this study we \xic{collect} the accelerometer data from wrist-worn sensors in free-living environments.
+The sensor used for this study, i.e., AX3 \cite{Axivity}, is a triaxial accelerometer logger that \xic{is} designed for physical activity/behaviour monitoring, and it has been widely used in the medical community (e.g., for the UK Biobank physical activity study \cite{ax3_UKB}).
+The wrist bands \xic{are} also designed such that the users can comfortably wear it without affecting their behaviours.
+The data \xic{is} collected at 100Hz sampling rate, which can well preserve the daily activities of human being \cite{Bouten:1997}.
 Different from human activity recognition which requires sample-wise or frame-wise annotation \cite{Guan_HAR17} \cite{HAR_TP}, the data collection in this study is relatively straight-forward.
 The patients put on both wrist-worn sensors 3 full days a week, before visiting clinicians for CAHAI scoring (i.e., week-wise annotation).
 In other words, we aim to use accelerometer data captured in free-living environments to represent the stroke survivors' upper limb activities to measure the degree of paresis \cite{Henrik:1999} (i.e., CAHAI score).

 One problem with most commercial sensors is that only summary data (e.g., step count from fitbit), instead of raw data, are available.
 The algorithms of producing summary data are normally non-open source, and may vary from vendor to vendor -- making the data collection and analysis device-dependent, and thus less practical in terms of generalisation and scalability.
 The AX3 device used in this study, on the other hand, outputs the raw acceleration information in x, y, z directions.
-In Fig. \ref{fig_rawdata}, we visualise the raw acceleration data (measured in g units $1\text{g}=9.8m/s^2$) collected from both wrists.
 It is simple and transparent, making the collected data re-usable, which is crucial for research communities.